malabooboo/Blue-Sphere-Studios-Vue/README.md

 npm run deploy
 ```
 Runs `npm run build && firebase deploy --only hosting`, deploys to Firebase project

+### Notes

+This old version of Vue 2 and Vue Router 3 seem to only run as-is on node v14.0.0

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).